What is replication?

 p4 client (which updates the

-server’s metadata, consider workarounds such as those described above.
+the server's metadata, consider workarounds such as those

 -D readonly option.)